xiagon01/graal/docs/reference-manual/tools/heap-viewer.md

 ![](/docs/img/HeapViewer_thread.png "GraalVM VisualVM Heap Viewer - analyzing thread")

 ### Reading JFR Snapshots
-VisualVM tool bundled with GraalVM 19.2.0 in both Community and Enterprise editions has the ability to read JFR snapshots -- snapshots taken with JDK Flight Recorder (previously Java Flight Recorder).
+VisualVM tool bundled with GraalVM 19.2.x and later in both Community and Enterprise editions has the ability to read JFR snapshots -- snapshots taken with JDK Flight Recorder (previously Java Flight Recorder).
 JFR is a tool for collecting diagnostic and profiling data about a running Java application.
 It is integrated